 5. Take notes on a whiteboard or large pad.
 Note commonalities and segue into the agenda item you discussed.

-Regular one-on-one interactions like these build relationships between board members, create more thoughtful discussions and support board engagement long term.
+Regular one-on-one interactions like these build relationships between board members, create more thoughtful discussions and support long-term board engagement.